Revised & Effective February 13th, 2023

 ARTICLE I – NAME AND LOCATION

-The name of this organization shall be the Flamingo Gardens Orchid Society, located in Broward County, State of Florida.
+The name of this organization shall be the Flamingo Gardens Orchid Society, Inc., a not-for-profit organization, located in Broward County, State of Florida, herein referred to as “FGOS”.

 ARTICLE II – AFFILIATION

-Flamingo Gardens Orchid Society is affiliated with The American Orchid Society.
+Flamingo Gardens Orchid Society is affiliated with The American Orchid Society and the West Palm Beach Judging Center.

 ARTICLE Ill – OBJECTIVES